xcodebuild/fcitx-remote-for-osx/README.md

-fcitx-remote OS X
+fcitx-remote for OS X
 =================

 ## fcitx-remote

-fcitx-remote is a tool for control fcitx state via console.
+`fcitx-remote` is a tool to control fcitx state via console.
 Users in Linux use it for interaction with their vim or emacs to avoid being interrupted by input method.